alinsson/DC-DC-Converters/README.md

 # DC-DC-Converters

 This project describes DC-DC Converters Buck, Boost, Busck-Boost.
 Control, modeling, feedback and compensation are covered.
-Design of converters with report in pt-br, Matchcad, Proteus and Psim.
+Design of converters with report in pt-br.
+Matchcad for calcules, Proteus and Psim for simulation.

 ![image](https://user-images.githubusercontent.com/6897439/125125771-7a9f1f00-e0d0-11eb-9cac-384ae0da0497.png)